epfl-si/businesscard.ops/README.md

 `./busible`

-1. Uses the «IDEV-FSD cadi base image» to build the businesscard image, checkouting the code from [c4science].
+1. Uses the [common-web] to build the businesscard image, checkouting the code from [github].
 1. Adds some secrets and config map, create a service, routes and a deployment config.
 1. If needed or asked, it will redeploy the pod.

 Detailled operations might look like:
 ```
-./busible -vvv -t businesscard.checkouter,businesscard.is,businesscard.build
+./busible -vvv -t businesscard.is,businesscard.build
 $ oc logs -f bc/businesscard --version=NN -n businesscard-test
 ./busible -vvv -t businesscard.promote --prod
 ./busible -vvv -t businesscard.secrets,businesscard.routes,businesscard.service,businesscard.cm,businesscard.dc --prod